dannapaolacp/Music-Beer-Backend/README.md

 **Installation:**

-You should have cloned the Music-Beer-Frontend project.
+You must have cloned the Music-Beer-Frontend project.
 To have the official repository, you can click [Here](https://github.com/dannapaolacp/Music-Beer-Frontend "Here")

 You should have DOCKER DESKTOP installed once you have cloned the project, then run the command: